MicrosoftDocs/sql-docs/docs/ssdt/ssis-vs2022-troubleshooting-guide.md

 If SSIS installation shows Setup Failed with "Unknown error(0x80131500)" or "ISVsix Unknown error".
 Open %temp%\SsdtisSetup folder, search in Microsoft.DataTools.IntegrationServices_{latestTimestamp}_ISVsix.log:
 - The error is "Pre-check verification failed with warning(s) :  AnotherInstallationRunning.",
   1. Keep waiting and retry.
-More detail: You are blocked by a Windows Installer.  which is a subservice of Windows that manages the installation of packages like MSIs,  Windows Update or a 3rd party things.
-And it can only handle one thing at a time.
+More detail: Windows Installer block your installation.
+Windows Installer is a subservice of Windows that manages the installation of packages like MSIs,  Windows Update or a 3rd party things, and it can only handle one thing at a time.

 - The error is "The file {filefullpath} already exists.":
    1. Run the following commands from an elevated command prompt: